-It would be odd for a pair of academics to pretend to have a comprehensive menu for realizing the rich possibilities noted above.
+It would be odd for a pair of academics to pretend to have a comprehensive menu for realising the rich possibilities noted above.
 Better places to start would be to involve grassroots innovators in the discussions, and seek their views on how they could be helped to better contribute to innovation democracy in all its varied forms.
 Such conversations would also require innovation elites to reflect on the excluding effects of much current mainstream activity, and consider how their organisations and institutions could be opened up.

-Nevertheless, as observers and analysts of grassroots innovation internationally - and people who have worked in institutions for research and knowledge production over many years - we are can at least offer a few suggestions.
-We see five main areas for action:
+Nevertheless, as observers and analysts of grassroots innovation internationally, and as people who have worked in institutions for research and knowledge production over many years, we can at least offer a few suggestions.
+We suggest five main priorities for action: